BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 ## Dynamic Changes

-Ok, so we can define a pattern of events, i.e. a ``Pbind`` and play it.
+Ok, so we can define a pattern of events, i.e., a ``Pbind`` and play it.
 But would it not be nice to change the pattern while playing it?
 SuperCollider supports live programming via its powerful [Just In Time programming library (JITLib)](https://doc.sccode.org/Overviews/JITLib.html).
-I will discuss live programming in detail in section [Live Coding](sec-live-coding) but here I want to mention the [Pbindef](https://doc.sccode.org/Classes/Pbindef.html) class.
+I will discuss live programming in detail in section [Live Coding](sec-live-coding), but here, I want to mention the [Pbindef](https://doc.sccode.org/Classes/Pbindef.html) class.

 ``Pbindef`` keeps a reference to a ``Pbind`` in which single keys can be replaced.
-It plays on when the old stream ended and a new stream is set and schedules the changes to the beat.
+It plays on when the old stream ends and a new stream is set and schedules the changes to the beat.
-Basically this means that we can:
+Basically, this means that we can:

 1. change our pattern
 2. re-evaluate the code